moremeyou/Obsidian-Tag-Buddy/README.md

 Unlock powerful tag editing features in Reading Mode.
 Add, remove, and edit tags across your vault, in the active note or a single instance.
 Use tag summaries to roundup and process tagged content like an inbox.

 ### ✏️  Add tags to note
-CMD+RIGHT-CLICK (or TRIPLE-TAP on mobile) displays a tag selector to a chose recent, favorite or create a new tag in any native markdown note, embedded content or tag summary (explained below).
+CMD+RIGHT-CLICK (or TRIPLE-TAP on mobile) displays a tag selector to a chose recent/favorite tag or create a new tag in any native markdown note, embedded content or tag summary (explained below).

 ![Add Tag Demo](https://github.com/moremeyou/Obsidian-Tag-Buddy/blob/main/addTagDemo.gif?raw=true)

 ### 🧼 Remove tags and nested tags
 By default, a CLICK (or DOUBLE-TAP on mobile) removes a tag.
-Nested tags be removed from the deepest tag first.
+Nested tags will be removed from the deepest tag first.
 And you can customize these actions with modifier keys.
 For example: you can preserve native tag search when CLICKING and assign CMD+CLICK to remove the tag.
 More on settings below.

 ![Remove Tag Demo](https://github.com/moremeyou/Obsidian-Tag-Buddy/blob/main/removeTagDemo.gif?raw=true)

 ### 🫥  Edit tags individually, all in note or across the vault
 By default, CMD+CLICK (or LONG-PRESS on mobile) on a tag reveals the Tag Action modal.
-From here you apply these actions to just the clicked tag, all of the same tag in this note, or all of the same tag across the entire vault:
+From here you apply the following actions to just the clicked tag, all of the same tag in this note, or all of the same tag across the entire vault:
 - Rename tag
 - Change case
 - Convert to text